 - Retained foreign body (such as a tampon, condom, sex toy, or contraceptive ring)

 Keep in mind that these infections don’t just cause brown vaginal discharge.
 These are other symptoms to look out for:

 - Vaginal itchiness

 - Painful intercourse

 - Abdominal tenderness

 - Fever or chills

 If you’re experiencing foul-smelling or itchy brown discharge, or you have any other abnormal symptoms, it’s time to go to the doctor.
-Any type of infection requires medical attention, and an early diagnosis is the key to avoid complications.
+Any type of infection requires medical attention, and an early diagnosis is the key to avoiding complications.

 What should I do when I notice brown discharge?